 This is a final and very crucial step in the whole process.
 You need to stylesheets of the parent and child themes.
 For this purpose a functions.php file must be created.
 The first line of functions.php file should begin with an opening PHP tag (<!–?php).
 To enqueue the parent theme stylesheet one should add a ‘wp_enqueue_scripts action‘ and use ‘wp_enqueue_style()‘ in child theme’s functions.php.
 See an example below:

 Functions.php file of the child theme loads before the parent’s file.
-For instance, if you want to alter php code of footer.php file in parent theme, you will need to create a file with the same name, i.e footer.php in child theme directory.
-After your site loads footer.php file of a child theme will be loaded on the site.
+For instance, if you want to alter the PHP code of the footer.php file in the parent theme, you will need to create a file with the same name, i.e footer.php in the child theme directory.
+After your site loads, the footer.php file of a child theme will be loaded on the site.

-As far as you can see from the image above using of WordPress functions ‘get_template_directory()’ and ‘get_stylesheet_directory()’ play a crucial role for correct arranging of the styles and functions in the child theme.
+As far as you can see from the image above using WordPress functions ‘get_template_directory()’ and ‘get_stylesheet_directory()’ play a crucial role in the correct arranging of the styles and functions in the child theme.
 ‘Get_template_dictory’ function refers to the directory of the parent theme while ‘get_stylesheet_directory’ should point to the child theme directory.

 4. Activate a child theme for your site